HelenHelene/eportfolio/RMPP/RMPP_Unit08.md

 ### Reflections
-This unit required the continuation of the Whizzz cereal case study in the collaborative discussion, which allowed us to further explore the balance between ethical concerns and business interests.
-I was encouraged to see that many peers shared a strong commitment to maintaining ethical professionalism.
-The discussions highlighted the importance of finding ways to protect our professions and uphold integrity, even when faced with commercial pressures.
-This reinforced my belief that fostering ethical standards in the workplace is essential for long-term success and trust.
+_(Word count: 110)_ <br>

-Completing the research proposal outline was a challenging but rewarding task.
-It required me to decide on a topic distinct from my Capstone project and Literature Review while ensuring relevance to my research interests.
-Although it was difficult to finalise the topic, the process of creating this outline helped me refine my ideas and conduct a preliminary thematic literature search.
+This unit involved continuing the Whizzz cereal case study in a collaborative discussion, exploring the balance between ethical concerns and business interests.
+It was encouraging to see many peers committed to ethical professionalism.
+The discussions underscored the importance of protecting integrity and fostering ethical standards for long-term success and trust.

-Fortunately, I discovered a substantial body of existing work on my chosen topic, which allowed me to explore it from a unique perspective.
-However, I realised that the topic lacked sufficient depth for a full Capstone project, so I eliminated it from my list of potential ideas.
-This decision enabled me to narrow my focus and prioritise more suitable topics for future research.
+Completing the research proposal outline was challenging but rewarding.
+I had to choose a topic distinct from my Capstone project and Literature Review while ensuring it aligned with my research interests.
+This process helped refine my ideas and conduct a preliminary literature search.

-The tutor’s feedback provided valuable guidance on structuring a research proposal and helped me improve my academic writing and citation practices.
-I now feel more confident about developing and presenting my research ideas effectively.
+The tutor’s feedback improved my academic writing, citation skills, and confidence in developing and presenting research ideas.

 <br><br>